End-September 2020 figures

 AND SOCIAL WELFARE

-The Ministry ensures the institutional set-up of the Montenegrin Country Housing Project’s management and control system, development of sub-projects, selection of beneficiaries, conclusion of inter-institutional agreements with municipalities (in case housing solutions are implemented on their territory), submission of procurement plans to CEB, monitoring reports, as well as approval and submission of requests for the payment of contracts.
+The Ministry ensured the institutional framework of the Montenegrin Country Housing Project’s management and control system, development of sub-projects, selection of beneficiaries, conclusion of inter-institutional agreements with municipalities (in the event that housing solutions are implemented on their territory), submission of procurement plans to the CEB, monitoring of reports, as well as approval and submission of requests for the payment of contracts.

 PROJECT IMPLEMENTATION UNIT